 OFF-SITE/VIRTUAL WOD COMPLETION INFO

 The WODs do not need to all be done in a single day.
-The only requirement is that the WODs be done between September 1st and October 22nd at 7pm Pacific.
-We suggest you complete the WODs by October 1st with your scores submitted by that date too so we have more time to review the videos and, if necessary, you can redo the WOD or submit the correct video in case of a simple upload error.
-No matter what, no off-site scores and videos can be submitted after October 22nd at 7pm Pacific.
+The only requirement is that the WODs be done between April 20th and May 15th 2022 at 7pm Pacific.
+No matter what, no off-site scores and videos can be submitted after May 15th, 2022 at 7pm Pacific.

 WODs must be video recorded using WODProof.
 Scores submitted by team Captains via Competition Corner must have a YouTube or Vimeo link (only YouTube or Vimeo links will be allowed) of that WOD for video proof.

-Scores that athletes properly submit with video proof by October 22nd at 7pm Pacific will be reviewed by Festivus Games (“reviewer”).
+Scores that athletes properly submit with video proof by the deadline will be reviewed by Festivus Games (“reviewer”).
 The reviewer has the final say in whether the score is accepted, rejected or accepted with a penalty.
 Whatever the decision of the reviewer, it is final.
-The final score awarded after review counts at the same weight and value as athletes who compete in person at hosts on October 23rd.
+The final score awarded after review counts at the same weight and value as athletes who compete in person at hosts on April 23rd.

 How to Upload a Video to YouTube